guirodrigues9876/projetoTimerFocus/README.md

 # <h1 align="center">Timer Focus</h1>

 <p align="center">A simple stopwatch for studies.
-The Factory Method was used as Design Pattern for better readability and code organization. <br>
+The Factory Method was used as Design Pattern for better readability and code organization. </br>
- Stage
+ Stage 03 - RocketSeat Explorer.
 </p>